-A discount of 1.5% will be applied to the tuition fee if payment of the student's annual fee has been received in full on, or prior to, 22 January 2024.
-Fee discounts are reviewed by School Council annually and subject to change.
+A discount of 2% will be applied to the tuition fee if payment of the student's annual fee has been received in full on, or prior to, 28 January 2025.

 Fee Concessions

 - Bursaries for daughters of Anglican clergy members - Sibling Discounts (tuition fees only) when two or more siblings attend St Margaret's at the same time, a concession discount of 5% for the second, 10% for the third and 15% for any subsequent siblings will apply. - Parents are reminded that all fee concessions are dependent upon the fees being paid by the due date.
 Concessions will be withdrawn if this condition is not met.
 Concessions include scholarships and bursaries.
 Concessions are mutually exclusive, with the higher concession being applied.